 Fires release toxins

-Battery energy storage system (BESS) fires are happening every month, 48 fires since 2021.
+Battery energy storage system (BESS) fires are happening more than once a month, 51 fires since 2021.
 These fires release toxic chemicals into the air, disrupt communities and impact the local environment.

 Industry best practices are “let it burn,” which is not acceptable in sensitive areas or near homes and communities.
-In the January 2025 fire at Moss Landing, heavy metals were detected at high levels following their incident.
+In the January 2025 fire at Moss Landing, heavy metals were detected at high levels following their incident (NY Times).

 What do we want?